mlyg/unified-focal-loss/README.md

 For our experiments, we make use of the Medical Image Segmentation with Convolutional Neural Networks (MIScnn) open-source python library: https://github.com/frankkramer-lab/MIScnn

-The asymmetric Unified Focal loss can be passed directly as a loss function into model.compile:
+To use each loss function, for example, the asymmetric Unified Focal loss can be passed directly into model.compile:

 model.compile(loss = asym_unified_focal_loss(weight=0.5, delta=0.6, gamma=0.2), ...)